aphtech/send-to-braille/README.md

     context menu.
 4. Select Send To from the context menu.
 Windows responds with a list of places to which you may send the file.
-5. Select Braille or Uncontracted from the Send To list.
+5. Select Braille or Un contracted from the Send To list.

 If you want to reverse translate a document back from braille, select Back from Braille from the same context menu. []{#How-it-Works}